viert/watchhog/README.md

 ```
 pidfile               /var/run/watchhog.pid
 ```
 That's it.
-The pidfile.
+A pidfile.
 I mean it.

 ```
 bind                  0.0.0.0:5000
 ```
 Host and port to bind.
-Host is optional, the default is 127.0.0.1.
-You should use 127.0.0.1 for security reasons but you have to bind on external (non-loopback) interfaces to use the Watchhog beautiful interface =)
+Host is optional, the default one is 127.0.0.1.
+You should use 127.0.0.1 for security reasons but you have to bind on external (non-loopback) interfaces to use the Watchhog handsome interface =)

 ```
 plugins_directory     /usr/share/pyshared/hog/plugins